szobov/ros-opentelemetry/README.md

 That's the way you connect your [tracers](https://opentelemetry.io/docs/concepts/signals/traces/#tracer) to the [trace collector](https://opentelemetry.io/docs/collector/).

-After you can use standard opentelemetry tracers to trace your code.
+After that, you can use standard OpenTelemetry tracers to trace your code.
 In C++:

 ``` c++